-As a marketing professional or business owner, you may have heard of the advertising technique known as geofencing marketing.
-You may be wondering, what really is geofencing marketing, and how can I incorporate it into my outreach strategy?
+As a marketing professional or business owner, you’ve likely heard of the advertising technique known as addressable geofencing marketing.
+But you may be wondering, “What really is addressable geofencing, and how can I incorporate it into my outreach strategy?”

-More and more, businesses, nonprofits, and other organizations are taking a more targeted approach to advertising.
+Businesses, nonprofits, and other organizations are increasingly taking a hyper-targeted approach to advertising.
 Before, these organizations might have tried to cast as wide a net as possible, using traditional mass media such as television, radio, and print advertisements to attempt to reach a far-flung audience.

-But now, advanced marketing strategies and tools allow organizations to take a highly tailored marketing approach and deliver their digital content straight into the hands of those who are most likely to engage with it.
-Geofencing marketing is one of the most effective techniques available for doing just that.
+Now, advanced marketing strategies and tools, including geofencing marketing, allow organizations to take a highly tailored marketing approach and deliver their digital content straight into the hands of those most likely to engage with it.

-In this guide, we’ll cover everything you need to know about geofencing marketing, how it works, and how you can integrate it into your marketing strategy to achieve your goals.
+In this guide, we’ll cover everything you need to know about addressable geofencing, how it works, and how you can integrate it into your marketing strategy to best achieve your goals.
 We’ll explore:

 - AccuData Integrated Marketing’s Geofencing Products